laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 - **Write durability.** DuckDB appends and schema changes are session-scoped and not persisted.
 All other engines write to S3.
 - **Write scope.** LaminDB write operations (append, schema change) have instance-wide scope and include provenance recording; Iceberg and LanceDB operations are table-scoped.
 - **Lineage.** Only LaminDB and the engines reading from LaminDB in place (PyArrow, Polars, DuckDB) maintain provenance.
 LanceDB copies data out of LaminDB's lineage graph.
-- **S3 parallelism.** Polars reads the six source shards concurrently; PyArrow's dataset API reads them more sequentially.
+- **S3 parallelism.** Polars reads the six source shards concurrently; PyArrow reads them more sequentially.
 On this dataset, the observed difference is ~4× in store mode.
-This is a single-run observation; further investigation is needed to characterise the effect across different shard counts and network conditions.

-For teams selecting a query engine over a LaminDB collection, the relevant dimensions are: whether SQL is preferred over expression APIs, whether upfront ingestion cost is acceptable, whether write operations need to be durable and their scope, and whether provenance tracking is required.
+Zooming out: as the capability table in the first section shows, Iceberg, DuckLake, and LaminDB each address different layers of the lakehouse problem.
+Iceberg provides snapshot-isolated ACID transactions for tabular data with query engine independence.
+DuckLake adds concurrent writers and automatic maintenance by moving metadata into a relational database.
+LaminDB adds heterogeneous file support, biological metadata, and lineage tracking — and is largely complementary to both.

 ---

 ## Author contributions

+Alex Rasmussen wrote the lakehouse ecosystem overview.
 Raaghav Pillai performed the benchmarking work and wrote the pipelines.
-The original LaminDB ingestion pipeline this work builds on was developed by Sunny Sun.
+The original LaminDB ingestion pipeline was developed by Sunny Sun.
 Alex Wolf and Sergei Rybakov supervised the project.

 ## Code & data availability